Jus3yo/SOC-Sim/README.md

 ## What I would do differently

 Should have flagged the no-MFA gap on guest accounts as its own issue instead of burying it in CLD-0203's closing notes.
-Also want to check handover notes first, before I start forming a theory — a couple times I checked evidence in the wrong order and had to backtrack.
+Also want to check handover notes first, before I start forming a theory; a couple times I checked evidence in the wrong order and had to backtrack.

 ## Contents